mauget/dynamic-import/README.md

 ### Run the demo

-- Serve or debug the `index.html` file in server (e.g. IntelliJ Chrome debug), to browser or linked debug session.
+- Browse or debug the `index.html` file from a server (e.g. IntelliJ Chrome debug).
-- Click on the buttons on its page.
+- Click buttons on its page.

 #### (Sidebar: A Zero-Config Server)
 Note that opening index.html directly from  the file system suffers a CORS violation during imports unless you have